x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/plan-to-coexist-with-third-party-messaging-and-aad-ds.md

 ## Step 3: Execute the Exchange Hybrid Configuration Wizard

 1. Use the Exchange Hybrid Configuration Wizard, specifically in Classic mode with the Hybrid Minimal Configuration.
-In this topic, only perform [step 2](https://docs.microsoft.com/exchange/mailbox-migration/use-minimal-hybrid-to-quickly-migrate).
+In this topic, only do [Step 2: Start express migration](https://docs.microsoft.com/exchange/mailbox-migration/use-minimal-hybrid-to-quickly-migrate#step-2-start-express-migration).

 2. Complete the Hybrid Configuration Wizard.
 Do not use the Express Settings option in the Wizard, AADConnect will be configured later.
 Do not license the users or migrate any data.